patricegautier/unifiZabbix/README.md

 	Unifi SSH Host

-• You will need to assign the templates with the matching type to hosts with the proper IP/fqdn that you have created in Zabbix.
+• You will need to assign the templates with the matching type to hosts you have to create in Zabbix for your unifi devices.
+Use the 'Agent' interface in Zabbix with the proper IP or DNS entry.

 A couple of things on top of that: